evilthreads669966/five_number_summary_calculator/README.md

-# Draw Lines For Graph
+# Five Number Summary Calculator

 A command line app for calculating the five number summary for a set of numbers.